Institutional Review Board (IRB) proposals

 You must also report any unanticipated problem involving potential risk to participants or others.
 An unexpected, research-related event is one where the risk exceeds the nature, severity, or frequency described in the protocol, study consent form or other study information previously reviewed and approved by the IRB.

-As stated in the OHRP webpage, adverse events encompass both physical and psychological harms.
+Adverse events encompass both physical and psychological harms.
 They occur most commonly in the context of biomedical research but can occasionally occur in the context of social and behavioral research.
 If an adverse event is an unanticipated problem, then it must be reported to IRB.
 Some examples of adverse events are listed below.

 Emergencies/when do you have to report or stop?